Skip to content

 A list of meeting agendas, including each one's title, date, and type, and a download link for each meeting's agenda, minutes, and packet.

-Citizens no longer have to email her forms about issues like code compliance or agenda requests—they can all do so in their Advanced Forms Center, which automatically routes completed forms to the right staff member.
+Citizens no longer have to email her forms about issues like code compliance or agenda requests.
+They can all get in touch through the Forms Center.
+The completed forms are automatically routed to the right staff member.

 The Town of Springerville's digital forms center, including "Report a Concern" "Contact Us," and other forms.